 - If this account does not have sufficient rights to perform the restore procedure (for example, in case of imported backup), you will be prompted to supply the necessary credentials.
 Make sure the account has access to the original machine guest OS (Windows or Linux); if restoring an Oracle 12 Database on Windows server, then you may need to enter password for Oracle home.

 Specified account’s role in the Enterprise Manager should allow that user to restore Oracle databases.
-See the Providing Access Rights section for details.
+For more information, see Providing Access Rights.

 - Another option is Restore to alternative location, described in the next section.